Evangelion (mecha): Design and inspirations

 Another source of inspiration was a male character in the video game Cho Aniki named El&Topo, on which Yamashita based Eva-02's appearance.
 In the design stages, he changed his mind about their appearance several times; for example, in preliminary sketches, he thought about giving 01 a single oblique protrusion on the left side of the head or two frontal horns, which were later abandoned in favor of the final design.
-Anno and animator Yoh Yoshinari also made some sketches of the Eva-01.
-Yoshinari tried to animate the units using rulers, as in the case of the second episode, in which he tried to draw almost the entire face and shoulders of 01 in such a way.
+Anno and animator Yō Yoshinari also made some sketches of the Eva-01.
+Yoshinari tried to animate the units using rulers, as in the case of the second episode, "The Beast", in which he tried to draw almost the entire face and shoulders of 01 in such a way.
 Sadamoto at first colored it white, creating an image he said was similar to an RX-78 Gundam or an Ingram from Patlabor.
 While working on the Evas' design, he also worked on a project called Suzuka Hachitai, in which he designed suits similar to the Evangelions' plugsuits.

+According to scholar Giuseppe Gatti, Evas' design recalls "the technological imagery of the second European industrial revolution", already present in the cinematography of Hayao Miyazaki and Anno's Nadia.
 For the movements, the director asked to recreate "the noise that the bundles of wires would make if they were contracting like muscles", treating them as if they were living beings.
 For this reason, all the sounds normally used in other mecha anime were avoided; for example, to reproduce the sound of the Prog-Knife, Anno and Toru Noguchi, the sound effects editor, reworked the metallic noise of a real cutter.
-To give the Eva's cockpit the image of a mother's womb, Anno asked Shiro Sagisu, who was responsible for the series' soundtrack, to compose a melody that would accentuate the feeling of nostalgia.
+To give the Eva's cockpit the image of a mother's womb, Anno asked Shirō Sagisu, who was responsible for the series' soundtrack, to compose a melody that would accentuate the feeling of nostalgia.